-Create rules for Cloudflare load balancers · Cloudflare Load Balancing

-Create rules for Cloudflare load balancers
+Create custom rules

-Create and manage Load Balancing rules in the Custom Rules page, which is part of the Create/Edit Load Balancer workflow in the Traffic app.
+Create and manage Load Balancing rules in the Custom Rules page, which is part of the Create/Edit Load Balancer workflow found in Traffic in the dashboard.

-- Understand whether Cloudflare proxies your traffic: Depending on the nature of your traffic, you may have access to more or less fields for your load balancing rules.
-For more details, see Supported fields and expressions.
+- Understand whether Cloudflare proxies your traffic: Depending on the nature of your traffic, you may have access to different fields for your load balancing rules.
+For more details, see Supported fields and expressions .

 Workflow

-Log in to your Cloudflare Account and select a domain.
+Log in to the Cloudflare dashboard and select an account and application.

-Select Traffic > Load Balancing.
+Navigate to Traffic > Load Balancing.

-Edit an existing load balancer or create a new load balancer.
+Edit an existing load balancer or create a new load balancer .

-From the Load Balancer workflow, select Custom Rules.
+From the Load Balancer workflow, click Custom Rules.

-Select Create Custom Rule.
+Click Create Custom Rule.

+In the Field drop-down list, choose an HTTP property.
+For more details, see Supported fields .

+In the Operator drop-down list, choose an operator.
+For more details, see Operators .

 |Field